Economic Profit Calculator

 The calculator of economic profit requires following the procedure below:

-Fill the data into the form above or substitute to the formula below.
+- Fill the data into the form above or substitute it to the formula below.

 Economic Profit Formula